Akuli/teek/docs/tcl-calls.rst

 Tcl errors always raise the same Python exception:

-.. autoexception:: pythotk.TclError
+.. autoexception:: teek.TclError

 Data Types
 ----------

 Everything is a string in Tcl.
-Pythotk converts Python objects to strings and strings to Python objects for you, but you need to tell pythotk what types of values you want to get.
+Teek converts Python objects to strings and strings to Python objects for you, but you need to tell teek what types of values you want to get.
 This section describes how.